precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 These instructions are known to work for Ubuntu 22.04, 24.04, and they should apply for later Ubuntu releases as well.

-### Debian 11 Bullseye
+### Debian

-Everything is available from the distribution's repositories:
+With every release, we also ship [binary packages for Debian](https://github.com/precice/precice/releases).
+However, if you still want to build from source, everything is available through the distribution's repositories:

 ```bash
 su